Fort de la Pompelle: First World War

 The fort was disarmed in 1913, immediately prior to the First World War.
 During the offensives of 1914, the fort was briefly taken by German forces on 4 September.
 Following the First Battle of the Marne it was reoccupied by French forces of the 138th Infantry Regiment on 24 September 1914.
 The fort then became a principal part in the defense of the Reims sector.
 In the remainder of the war, the fort was assaulted and bombarded many times by the Germans, but never changed hands again.

 A total of 180 different regiments, including two special Russian brigades sent by Tsar Nicholas II in 1916 would defend the fort in turn.
 The garrison was supported by naval artillery stationed on the canal between Sept Saulx and Courmelois, which bombarded the German lines.
 The fort saw particularly strong assaults in the spring of 1918 in the Second Battle of the Marne, when it was assaulted three times, on 1 June with fifteen tanks.
 Each assault was repelled by the elements of the 1st Colonial Infantry Corps.

-The fort was depicted in the 1931 Raymond Bernard movie Le Croix de Bois.
+The fort was depicted in the 1931 Raymond Bernard movie Les Croix de Bois.